List of UK top-ten singles in 2010: Multiple entries

 One-hundred and fifty-two singles charted in the top 10 in 2010, with one-hundred and forty-five singles reaching their peak this year.

 Forty-six artists scored multiple entries in the top 10 in 2010.
 Rihanna secured the record for most top 10 hits in 2010 with six hit singles.

 Chart debuts

-Seventy artists achieved their first top 10 single in 2010, either as a lead or featured artist.
+Seventy-one artists achieved their first top 10 single in 2010, either as a lead or featured artist.
 Of these, fifteen went on to record another hit single that year: B.o.B, Drake, Ellie Goulding, Emma's Imagination, Example, Florence and the Machine, Iyaz, Justin Bieber, Labrinth, Matt Cardle, Nicki Minaj, Professor Green, Roll Deep, Swedish House Mafia and The Wanted.
 Bruno Mars and Glee Cast scored two more top 10 singles in 2010.
 Tinie Tempah had three other entries in his breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.